Why nighttime tornadoes are 2.5 times more likely to be deadly - NewsBreak

 Additionally, the traditional “tornado alley” in large part no longer exists, with storms spreading across the deep South and occurring in any month of the year.
 There’s really no “safe” time when the threat of tornadoes doesn’t exist.

 Another factor at play is that more people are at home at night, and frequently those homes aren’t as well-built or sturdy as places of business.
-Mobile homes are infamous for becoming death traps during tornadoes, but older homes in poor repair or homes that weren’t built sturdily are also danger zones.Here’s how you can help victims of the devastating tornadoes
+Mobile homes are infamous for becoming death traps during tornadoes, but older homes in poor repair or homes that weren’t built sturdily are also danger zones.‘I was going to die’: Woman thrown from bathtub into woods survives Kentucky tornado

 Most areas have automated weather warnings, but if people are in bed and have their cellphones muted, or if they’re not watching television where the warning will show, they won’t know of the impending danger.